Monday.com

 Can Monday.com or Basecamp handle invoicing?

-Neither platform is built for invoicing.
-Monday.com previously offered a quotes feature on Pro and Enterprise plans, but users have reported it was retired.
+Neither platform's core project management product is built for invoicing.
+Monday.com does offer Quotes and Invoices, but only on monday CRM, which is a separate product with its own per-seat pricing.
 Basecamp has no invoicing, proposals, or financial tools of any kind.
 Service businesses using either platform need a separate invoicing solution.

 Does Basecamp have Gantt charts or task dependencies?